medic/crosswalk-build/README.md

 		compile 'org.medicmobile.crosswalk:xwalk_core_library:x.y.z'
 	}

-## How do we build it?

-For details of building this code, see the repo at https://github.com/medic/crosswalk-build.

 ## How do we deploy it?

 We serve a simple maven repository from the github-pages URL of this repository.
 The repo address is https://medic.github.io/crosswalk-chromium/maven.
 To upload your build to this repo, first build the `aar` file (as per the instructions below), and then: